netxms/netxms-doc/admin/concepts.rst

 or group of them.
 Objects are organized into hierarchical structure.
 Each object has it's own access rights.
 Access rights are applied hierarchically on all children of object.
-For example if it grant :guilabel:`Read` access right for user on a :guilabel:`Container`, than user have :guilabel:`Read` right on all objects that contains this :guilabel:`Container`.
+For example if it grant :guilabel:`Read` access right for user on a :guilabel:`Container`, then user have :guilabel:`Read` right on all objects that contains this :guilabel:`Container`.
 Every object has set of attributes; some of them exist for all objects (like :guilabel:`id` and :guilabel:`name` or :guilabel:`status`),  while other